FirelyTeam/firely-docs/vonk/features/restful_api.rst

    * Two conditional creates may both succeed, although the result of one may be a match to the other.
    * A conditional create and a simultaneous conditional update may both result in a ``create``, although the result of one may be a match to the other.

+#.
+Parameter ``_pretty`` is not yet supported.
+#.
+A Conditional update still implements STU3 behaviour when one match is found and an id is provided.
+It ignores that id.
+   R4 specifies that if the provided id and the id in the matching resource do not match, the server should return an error.

 .. _restful_versioning:

 Versioning